 The leaves of dock plants are edible.

 In our area, dock can grow into an enormous plant.
-Above ground leaves stretch to 2′ tall and carrot-like tap roots grow over 3′ deep, especially when growing in rich soil.
+Above ground leaves stretch to 2′ tall and parsnip-like tap roots grow over 3′ deep, especially when growing in rich soil.

 Dock can be found in nearly every US state.

 Dock is best harvested in cool/cold weather.
 The leaves have a mild, tangy-spinach flavor when the weather is still cold.
 As the weather warms and the plant begins growing quickly/producing a flower stalk, the leaves become more bitter and fibrous.

 Henbit leaves, stems, and flowers are edible.
 Henbit is in the mint family, but doesn’t taste at all like mint.
 It’s closely related to dead-nettle (#4 on this list).

 Henbit offers a similar taste to dead-nettle: grassy and mushroomy.
 In other areas of the country, people describe henbit’s flavor as having notes of celery and pepper.
 Perhaps our henbit’s flavor is different due to our particular subspecies or terroir.